As well as being the month of St Valentine’s celebrations, February is National Heart Month here in the UK.

-Set up by the British Heart Foundation, National Heart Month aims to bring awareness to a variety of heart conditions and those struggling with them – including angina, heart attack, abnormal heart rhythms (arrhythmia), coronary heart disease, atrial fibrillation and congenital heart disease.
+Set up by the British Heart Foundation, National Heart Month aims to bring awareness to a variety of heart conditions and those struggling with them – including angina, heart attack, cardiovascular disease, abnormal heart rhythms (arrhythmia), coronary heart disease, atrial fibrillation and congenital heart disease.

 - The iconic heart shape as a symbol of love is traditionally thought to come from the silphium plant, which was used as an ancient form of birth control